I understand that the decision to enter therapy can be a difficult one. Here are some questions that are commonly asked by prospective clients.

 Maybe, but not definitely.
 It depends how severe your level of distress is.
 Coming weekly ensures that you are working on decreasing your level of discomfort consistently and will lead to quicker relief.
 I usually recommend that people plan to attend weekly at the beginning of therapy and then change to every other week once they feel they can manage their stress more effectively.
 Once clients are feeling much better, many elect to come in once a month for maintenance before ending therapy.

 Video conferencing sessions are for NJ and PA residents only in accordance with professional licensing standards.
 Potential clients may choose to opt for video conferencing instead of in-person meetings due to scheduling and logistics.
-Additionally, if you are unable to physically attend the occasional appointment due to weather or illness, video conferencing can allow you to continue treatment as well as avoid any same-day cancellation fees.
-I use a HIPAA compliant video conferencing system in order to protect your privacy.
+Please note that due to COVID-19, all sessions are currently taking place online.
+I use Google Meet for sessions, which is a HIPAA compliant video conferencing system, in order to protect your privacy.

 Can you treat my substance abuse disorder?
 Mental health issues and substance abuse issues are often known to co-occur.
 While I do work with clients with co-occurring disorders, I require they also participate in addictions treatment to help support their recovery.